What Is Enjin Coin?

 Enjin Coin (ENJ) Supply

-There’s a total supply of 1 billion Enjin Coins (ENJ) with around 750 million currently in circulation.
-The team distributed 80% of ENJ to crowdsale participants and split the remaining tokens between the team, advisors, and incentive programs.
+There’s a total supply of 1 billion Enjin Coins (ENJ) with just over 760 million currently in circulation.
+The team distributed 80 percent of ENJ to crowdsale participants and split the remaining tokens between themselves, advisors, and incentive programs.

 When users create custom assets, the corresponding value in ENJ is removed from the ecosystem decreasing the circulating supply.
 This, in turn, should increase the value of individual ENJ tokens.